-SMEs in Indonesia are very diverse, with thousands of different types of businesses, such as the food and beverage industry, crafts, fashion, information technology, and professional services.
-According to data from the Indonesian Ministry of Cooperatives and SMEs, there were approximately 64.2 million businesses in 2020, including non-SMEs.
-Up-to-date data on the exact number of SMEs in Indonesia are not accessible.
-As business types might affect the results, we choose one homogenous type that contributes significantly to the country's economic growth.
+SMEs in Indonesia are diverse, with thousands of different types of businesses, such as the food and beverage industry, crafts, fashion, information technology, and professional services.
+According to data from the Indonesian Ministry of Cooperatives and SMEs, there were approximately 64.2 million businesses, including non-SMEs, in 2020.
+Up-to-date data on the exact number of SMEs in Indonesia are unavailable.
+As business type might affect the results, we choose one homogenous type that contributes significantly to a country's economic growth.

-In this study, we selected a non-essential SME sector that had to stay closed during the strict lockdown.
-During a lockdown, the Indonesian government only allowed essential sectors, such as food and beverage, pharmaceutical, health care, and logistics.
-The non-essential business experienced a brutal hit; how they struggled and survived would enhance our knowledge.
-We then chose a batik business as batik is the Indonesian nation's work, a blend of art and technology by Indonesian ancestors (Indonesian Ministry of Industry, 2020a).
-Statistically, the batik creative industry has an economic output value of up to IDR 1,100 trillion or 7.4 percent of Indonesia's GDP in 2020; moreover, this industry is also the second largest sector after the culinary sector (which is an essential sector during the pandemic) in Indonesia, contributing to 18.2 percent of the total net value of the industry in Indonesia (Widjaja, 2023).
+In this study, we selected a non-essential SME sector that had to remain closed during the strict lockdown.
+During the lockdown, the Indonesian government only allowed essential sectors, such as food and beverages, pharmaceuticals, health care, and logistics.
+The non-essential businesses experienced a brutal hit; how they struggled and survived would enhance our knowledge.
+We chose a batik business because batik is the Indonesian nation's work, a blend of art and technology by Indonesian ancestors (Indonesian Ministry of Industry, 2020a).
+Statistically, the batik creative industry has an economic output value of up to IDR 1,100 trillion, or 7.4 percent of Indonesia's GDP in 2020, and this industry is also the second-largest sector after the culinary sector (which is an essential sector during the pandemic) in Indonesia, contributing to 18.2 percent of Indonesia's total net value of the industry in Indonesia (Widjaja, 2023).

-In addition, the batik SME sector has contributed significant export value, has become a leader in the world batik market, and has absorbed more than 200 thousand workers in Indonesia (Indonesian Ministry of Industry, 2020b, 2021).
+In addition, the batik SME sector has contributed significant export value, has become a leader in the world batik market, and has absorbed more than 200 thousand workers in Indonesia (Indonesian Ministry of Industry 2020b, 2021).
 As part of the creative industry, batik is always innovative (Arthur et al., 2022).
-However, when the pandemic hampered the economy, the batik industry must go beyond mainstream creativity and learn from each other's successes.
+However, when the pandemic hampers the economy, the batik industry must go beyond mainstream creativity and learn from each other's successes.

-According to data from the Indonesian Ministry of Industry, batik is dominated by producers in Java, the largest island in Indonesia, which accounts for approximately 75% of the business, and the rest are outside Java.
+According to data from the Indonesian Ministry of Industry, batik is dominated by producers on Java, the largest island in Indonesia, which accounts for approximately 75% of the business, and the rest are outside Java.
 Therefore, the Batik SMEs on Java Island in Indonesia are the unit of analysis.